TobiaRigon/PromptPack/README.md

 - Choose export format (TXT, Markdown or JSON) and optionally include code blocks and headings
 - Optionally export only the file tree without contents
 - Switch between dark and light mode, with buttons and fields adopting dark colors when the theme is set to "dark"
-- Drag and drop a folder onto the window to quickly set the source folder
+- Files listed in a `.gitignore` file are automatically deselected
+- Passwords and API keys in the output are masked for safety
 - Exports larger than the chosen token limit are automatically split into multiple files
 - Select a token limit preset (ChatGPT, Gemini, Claude) or set a custom value